 Any prohibited items or electronic devices not used according to regulations will be confiscated and a detention given.
 A second offense may result in a suspension with repeated offenses leading to possible dismissal from SSA+S. (All confiscated items not picked up by June 30th will be donated to a local charity.)

 The school is under no obligation to search for lost or stolen property, especially stolen, prohibited articles.

-The parent/guardian must provide the Registrar with a phone number where they can be reached at all times during the school day.
+- The parent/guardian must provide the Registrar with a phone number where he/she can be reached at all times during the school day.

 A parent/guardian must be in attendance at these scheduled meetings as stipulated in the Parent/Guardian Contract.
 PTSS meeting dates will be posted in the Team News and/or on the website.

-If a parent/guardian does not attend said meetings and fails to submit a documented excuse regarding their absence, in writing to the PTSS Leadership team via the Front Desk Coordinator; your family may be found in violation of their Parent/Guardian Contract.
+- If a parent/guardian does not attend said meetings and fails to submit a documented written excuse regarding the absence to the PTSS Leadership Team via the Front Desk Coordinator, your family may be found in violation of their Parent/Guardian Contract.